The layers in this Chocolate Chip Banana Cake with Honey Peanut Butter Frosting will have you reaching for another slice in a hurry.

-You will have to continue twist the top of the frosting bag to keep it tight in your hand.
+You will have to continue to twist the top of the frosting bag so it stays tight in your hand.

-Now squeeze another straight line over the ends of each small strip.
+Now squeeze another straight line vertically over the ends of each small strip.

 It starts to get a little tricky right about here.